 Don’t count Chuck McGill out

-Kim Wexler will become a pivotal role
+Kim Wexler will become even more pivotal

 “If you’re intrigued by the Jimmy and Kim relationship, this fourth season is gonna knock you out,” Odenkirk told the crowd to a rousing round of applause.
 Now with Chuck gone, “the only person left on Earth for Jimmy to care about, whose love and respect he wants to have and earn is Kim… and it’s just so well-written.
 It’s just so well-written.
 There are some scenes between Kim and Jimmy are another level of writing that I haven’t seen on our show, or almost anywhere.”